kubernetes/community/sig-cli/contributing.md

 Mention `@kubernetes/sig-cli-proposals` on the proposal and link to the proposal from the original issue.
 Expect to get feedback from 2-3 community members.
-At least one sig-lead must approve the design proposal for it to be accepted.
+At least one sig lead must approve the design proposal for it to be accepted.

 ## Discussing at sig-cli